 At Chef It Up, kids learn to prepare basic recipes in a fun-filled environment.
 Mommy/Daddy & Me classes are available for younger children, while older kids can partake in sessions designed around age-appropriate themes.
 The facility can be reserved for birthday parties, field trips, and adult nights, too.

 ShopRite offers a variety of culinary workshops for kids and adults alike.
 Kids can create a full menu of tasty, healthy dishes like shredded chicken arepas, acai bowls, veggie wontons, and turkey croquettes.
 Check your local ShopRite for schedule.

-Kids' classes are offered primarily during the summer in cooking camps, but you can catch a family workshop on Saturday, September 4 at both locations.
-Family Fun: Back to School is for kids ages 6 and up plus an adult—participants will create a menu that includes homemade Pop Tarts, antipasto skewers, and ham and cheese frittatas.
+Kids' classes are offered primarily during the summer in cooking camps, but you can catch a family workshop on Saturday, September 3 at both locations.
+Family Fun: Pizza Night is for kids ages 8 and up plus an adult—participants will create pizzas on a hand-tossed crust, with homemade mint ice cream speckled with chocolate chips for dessert.
 Yum!

 This post was originally published in 2013 and is updated regularly.